Hangman's Gap

 Blake felt a bead of sweat trickle through his hair, accompanied by a swift shiver that spread across his shoulders.
 ‘So, you’re saying––’

 ‘He was murdered,’ said Forbes, her voice thick with emotion.
-‘Some bastard murdered him, and then after the RFS crew cleared the area they used the fire to try and hide the fact.’
+‘Some bastard murdered him, and then after the RFS crew cleared the area his killer used the fire to try and hide the fact.’

 ‘Jesus.’
 He took a step back and used the back of a gloved hand to wipe his forehead.
 ‘You’re sure?’